6 min read

 10 min read

 Unfortunately, the success of vaccine distribution has not been universal.
-With the initial doses being first delivered en masse to countries like the United States, the United Kingdom, and the United Arab Emirates, vaccine disparities between wealthier countries and the developing world rage on and are halting global efforts to stop the virus’s spread.
+With the initial doses being first delivered en masse to countries like the United States, the United Kingdom, and the United Arab Emirates, vaccine disparities between wealthier nations and the developing world rage on and are halting global efforts to stop the virus’s spread.

 Global vaccination efforts undercut by stockpiling